Precise large deviation estimates for branching process in random environment: Auxiliary results and proof of Theorem

 \end{lem}

-The first part of the Lemma \ref{lem: petrov1} is just statement of Petrov's results \cite{petrov1965probabilities}.
+The first part of the Lemma \ref{lem: petrov1} is just the statement of Petrov's results \cite{petrov1965probabilities}.
 The second part with a slight perturbation of time parameter is proved in \cite{buraczewski2015pointwise} as Lemma 2.4.
-Note that whenever $\rho_{\infty} = \infty$, then the convergence in Lemma~\ref{lem: petrov1} is almost uniform in $\rho$, i.e. in this case one should interpret $\rho_{\infty} -\varepsilon$ as any finite constant.
+Note that whenever $\rho_{\infty} = \infty$, then the convergence in Lemma~\ref{lem: petrov1} is uniform in $\rho$ on compact subsets of $(\E \log A, \rho_\infty)$.

-We will need one more version of Petrov's result, allowing a perturbation of the product $\Pi_n$ by some random factor with suitable asymptotic behaviour.
-In what follows, we will write